18F/Modular-Contracting-And-Agile-Development/pages/common-questions.md

 ### Ensuring accountability without having a single systems integrator

 The government is always accountable to deliver on its mission, not your vendor.
-In the same way that most manufacturing companies rely on multiple suppliers, companies that need digital products have expanded their procurement practices with multisourcing, to reduce the type of risk that comes from vendor lock-in with a single systems integrator.
-Moreover, decaders of large-scale IT failures indicate that a single systems integrator have provided neither the control nor the accountability needed for the government to succeed.
+In the same way that most manufacturing companies rely on multiple suppliers, companies that need digital products have expanded their procurement practices with multi-sourcing, to reduce the type of risk that comes from vendor lock-in with a single systems integrator.
+Moreover, decades of large-scale IT failures indicate that a single systems integrator have provided neither the control nor the accountability needed for the government to succeed.

 ### Building an agile skill set in-house